anonimmety/model-107-manuals/README.md

 the Startek website, the author is assuming it's OK to download them using this program.

+Very little error handling is in the program because it just wasn't necessary.

 # Assumptions

 The files will be downloaded to your `~/Downloads/mercedes` folder.
 You can change